-- Operate 'slew' to align the arms parallel to the frame. - Operate 'lift up' to fully raise the main arm. - Operate 'reach in' to fully fold the dipper arm into the main arm. - Operate 'carriage shift' to move the carriage to the tank side of the machine. - Operate 'lift down' and 'angle' to bring the main arm and flailhead into the horizontal position.
+- Operate 'lift up' to fully raise the main arm. - Operate 'reach in' to fully fold the dipper arm into the main arm. - Operate 'carriage shift' to move the carriage to the fully left side of the machine. - Operate 'lift down' until the dipper comes into contact with the arm support bracket on the pillar and operate 'angle' to bring the flail head into the horizontal position.

-Moving into Work
+Moving from Transport to Work

 Moving from transport into work is basically a reversal of the above procedure.
-Always ensure when moving out of transport that 'lift' is the first control operated to ensure the flail head remains clear of the ground during subsequent movements.
+Always ensure when moving out of transport that 'lift' is the first control operated; this will also ensure the flail head remains clear of the ground during subsequent movements.